Identifiability, the KL property in metric spaces, and subgradient curves: Subgradient curves and identification

 \section{Subgradient curves and identification}

-We turn now from iterations in discrete time to the continuous-time setting.
-From an optimization perspective \cite{attouch-teboulle,attouch-bolte}, the canonical such dynamical systems, for objective functions $f \colon \Rn \to (-\infty,+\infty]$, are {\em subgradient curves\/}: locally absolutely continuous maps $x \colon \R_+ \to \mbox{dom}\, f = \{z : f(z) < +\infty \}$ satisfying

-As we shortly outline, existing literature covers a wide class of nonsmooth and nonconvex functions $f$ for which subgradient curves must converge.
+The property of identifiability fundamentally concerns critical sequences.
+We now move on from that discrete-time perspective to study continuous-time trajectories.
+Consider once again the question of minimizing an objective function $f$ on a metric space.
+The central continuous-time analogue of the sequences considered thus far is the family of curves of ``maximal slope'' \cite{giorgi,ambrosio}.
+Around some given point $x^*$, we pose the question of the existence of a small set $\M$ such that curves of maximal slope converging to $x^*$ always remain in $\M$ eventually.

-Our goal is the existence, around some given point $x^*$, of a small set $\M$ (in a suitable sense) with the property that any subgradient curve converging to $x^*$ must eventually remain in $\M$.
-This behavior is the continuous-time analogue of the phenomenon we observed in preceding sections, where various iterative procedures for minimizing $f$ identify an associated set $\M$ around $x^*$: sequences of iterates converging to $x^*$ must eventually lie in $\M$, thereby revealing some solution structure like constraint activity, sparsity, or matrix rank.
-Our main continuous-time result, Theorem \ref{main}, proves the same behavior for curves.
-Figure \ref{fig:subcurve} illustrates this behavior for the simple nonsmooth nonconvex example (\ref{simple1})
+Figure \ref{fig:subcurve} illustrates this behavior for the simple nonsmooth nonconvex objective $5 |x_2-x_1^2| + x_1^2$, around the minimizer $x^* = 0$: the associated small set $\M$ is defined by $x_2=x_1^2$.
+The behavior is the precise analogue of the phenomenon we observed in preceding sections, where various iterative procedures for minimizing $f$ identify an associated set $\M$ around $x^*$: sequences of iterates converging to $x^*$ must eventually lie in $\M$, thereby revealing some solution structure like constraint activity, sparsity, or matrix rank.
+For objectives $f$ on general metric spaces, the question of identification in continuous time remains open.
+As a first step, therefore, we focus on the Euclidean case, $f \colon \Rn \to (-\infty,+\infty]$.
+Following the arguments of \cite{curves}, for interesting functions $f$ the question then typically reduces to the behavior of {\em subgradient curves\/}: locally absolutely continuous maps $x \colon \R_+ \to \mbox{dom}\, f$ satisfying